GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (214).md

 **Casting Time**: 9 actions

-**Duration**: A number of minutes equal to the spellcheck's points of success + the spell's tier.
+**Duration**: A number of minutes equal to the spellcheck's points of success + the spell's tier

 **Effect**: You touch a creature, causing a a swirling force to enshroud them.
 The subject gains a +3 bonus to defense against magical attacks and saves against magical effects.
 It also suffers a -3 to spell checks and counterspell checks.